plumsky/bevy_new_third_person/README.md

 You should keep the `credits` directory up to date.
 The release workflow automatically includes the directory in every build.

 ### Updating the icons
 1. Replace `build/macos/icon_1024x1024.png` with a `1024` times `1024` pixel png icon and run `create_icns.sh` or `create_icns_linux.sh` if you use linux (make sure to run the script inside the `build/macos` directory) - _Note: `create_icns.sh` requires a mac, and `create_icns_linux.sh` requires imagemagick and png2icns_
 2. Replace `build/windows/icon.ico` (used for windows executable and as favicon for the web-builds)
     * You can create an `.ico` file for windows by following these steps:
        1. Open `macos/AppIcon.iconset/icon_256x256.png` in [Gimp](https://www.gimp.org/downloads/)
        2. Select the `File > Export As` menu item.
        3. Change the file extension to `.ico` (or click `Select File Type (By Extension)` and select `Microsoft Windows Icon`)
        4. Save as `build/windows/icon.ico`
 3. Replace `build/android/res/mipmap-mdpi/icon.png` with `macos/AppIcon.iconset/icon_256x256.png`, but rename it to `icon.png`

 ### Deploy web build to GitHub pages

 1. Trigger the `deploy-github-page` workflow
 2. Activate [GitHub pages](https://pages.github.com/) for your repository
      1. Source from the `gh-pages` branch (created by the just executed action)
 3. After a few minutes your game is live at `http://username.github.io/repository`

 To deploy newer versions, just run the `deploy-github-page` workflow again.

 # Deploy mobile platforms

-For general info on mobile support, you can take a look at [one of my blog posts about mobile development with Bevy][mobile_dev_with_bevy_2] which is relevant to the current setup.
+For general info on mobile support, you can take a look at [one of blog posts about mobile development with Bevy][mobile_dev_with_bevy_2] which is relevant to the current setup.

 ## Android

 Currently, `cargo-apk` is used to run the development app.
 But APKs can no longer be published in the store and `cargo-apk` cannot produce the required AAB.
 This is why there is setup for two android related tools.
 In [`mobile/Cargo.toml`](./mobile/Cargo.toml), the `package.metadata.android` section configures `cargo-apk` while [`mobile/manifest.yaml`](./mobile/manifest.yaml) configures a custom fork of `xbuild` which is used in the `release-android-google-play` workflow to create an AAB.

-There is a [post about how to set up the android release workflow][workflow_bevy_android] on my blog.
+You can also peek at this [post about how to set up the android release workflow][workflow_bevy_android].

 ## iOS

 The setup is pretty much what Bevy does for the mobile example.

-There is a [post about how to set up the iOS release workflow][workflow_bevy_ios] on my blog.
+Consult this [post about how to set up the iOS release workflow][workflow_bevy_ios].

 # Removing mobile platforms